jdelara/MTLs/README.md

 # Model Transformation Languages as Research Topic
-This repository provides some data about model transformation languages (MTLs) as research topic in MDE.
+This repository provides some data about the status of model transformation languages (MTLs) as research topic in MDE.

 ## Trends in model transformation research
-we downloaded all the papers published until 2025 in SoSyM and MoDELS (the two main scientific venues for MDE research) and extracted the following information: title, abstract, keywords, and submission date (or publication date if the submission date was not available).
+We downloaded all the papers published until 2025 in SoSyM and MoDELS (the two main scientific venues for MDE research) and extracted the following information: title, abstract, keywords, and submission date (or publication date if the submission date was not available).
 This totalled 2,384 papers (1,390 from SoSyM and 994 from MoDELS).

 Then, to identify those papers related to model transformation, we fed the information to an LLM (Qwen3-30B) asking two questions: (1) whether the paper is about model transformation, and (2) whether the paper discusses an MTL or features of MTLs.
 We manually checked a small percentage of the papers, to ensure coherence of results.
 The prompt used is: